raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

     print(hpa_to_inches(100))
     ```

 - Now run your code.
-It should display the answer: 2.953
+It should display the answer: 2.9530000000003.
+That's a lot of decimal places!
+We'll deal with that later.

 Another unit involving inches is the amount of rainfall measurement.
 Write and test a function in Python to convert a rainfall value from mm to inches.

 --- hints ---
 --- hint ---